wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 That's it!
 We did the thing!
 But feel free to keep playing in this environment we made.
 Go ahead, tweak some yaml and see what happens!
 And play with other `rollouts-demo` application images.
 Available image colors are red, orange, yellow, green, blue, and purple.
 There are also high error rate images, prefixed with the word `bad` (e.g. `argoproj/rollouts-demo:bad-yellow`), and high latency images, prefixed with the word `slow` (e.g. `argoproj/rollouts-demo:slow-yellow`).

-As a reminder, you can imperatively change the rollout image with the `argo rollouts` `set image` command.
+As a reminder, you can imperatively change the rollout image with the `argo rollouts` `set image` command, like so:
 ```
 kubectl argo rollouts -n rollouts-demo-istio set image istio-rollout "*=argoproj/rollouts-demo:green"
 ```